 The large port city of Osaka has a moderate climate and is great to visit at any time of year, though summers are humid and not always comfortable if you're spending a lot of time outdoors.
 June and July also get the most rain.
 Winter temperatures stay in the single digits, and while snow is rare-when it does snow, it won't stick-rain does make a frequent appearance in the form of showers during the colder months.

-During Golden Week in May, you'll see more people out and exploring-which could mean longer lines to get into popular attractions and busier restaurants and hotels.
-The peak of Autumn colors in Osaka is mid-November, when the weather is still warm and sunny and the parks turn golden-this is also a great time to visit and is actually considered low season, so you'll find plenty of deals to save money.
+During Golden Week in May, you'll see more people out and exploring, which could mean longer lines to get into popular attractions and busier restaurants and hotels.
+However, Golden Week also bring spring sales – if you're hoping to do some shopping while in Osaka, this is a great time to get discounted goods.
+The peak of Autumn colors in Osaka is mid-November, when the weather is still warm and sunny and the parks turn golden – this is also a great time to visit and is actually considered low season, so you'll find plenty of deals to save money.

 Best Time to Visit Hokkaido

 Hokkaido is Japan's most famous winter destination, but the island has also much to offer at other times of the year.
 Full of ski resorts, onsen (natural hot springs), and a number of volcanoes, Hokkaido also has a number of parks and preserved forests within its borders that are best enjoyed in summer.

 Shiretoko National Park, a UNESCO World Heritage Site, is particularly famous for its large brown bear population, waterfalls and hot springs, and multi-day trekking trails that cross through the park.